2001 Fresno State Bulldogs football team

 The 2001 Fresno State football team represented California State University, Fresno in the 2001 NCAA Division I-A football season, and competed as a member of the Western Athletic Conference.
 Led by head coach Pat Hill, the Bulldogs played their home games at Bulldog Stadium in Fresno, California.

-They were quarterbacked by future #1 overall NFL Draft selection David Carr.
+They were quarterbacked by 2002 #1 overall NFL Draft selection David Carr.